University Human Resources

 3. If you are an on-site employee, you will continue to have Rhode Island state payroll taxes withheld from your pay.

-If you are a remote employee, registering in additional states will not affect your OASDI or Medicare taxes (commonly known as FICA taxes), nor will it impact your federal withholding.
+If you are a remote employee, your work location will not affect your OASDI or Medicare taxes (commonly known as FICA taxes), nor will it impact your federal withholding.
 However, it may affect your state income tax withholding.

 Workday uses both your home and work addresses to determine your taxable wages and applicable state payroll withholdings.